istio/istio.io/content/en/docs/ops/common-problems/upgrade-issues/index.md

 The usage of `EnvoyFilter` and the experimental bootstrap discovery service to configure the bucket sizes for the histogram metrics has been replaced by the proxy annotation `sidecar.istio.io/statsHistogramBuckets`.
-For example, the following `EnvoyFilter` configuration should use an annotation on the pod
+For example, the following `EnvoyFilter` configuration should use an annotation on the pod.
-instead:
+Instead of:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3